[ Case Study ]

 The Street Team:

-They gave out 500 of the slightly oversized business card/flyers and we sought out “health conscious people” to give them to.
+They gave out 500 of the slightly oversized business card/flyers and we sought out “health conscious hipster” to give them to.

-People who really care about what they put in their body.
-Price doesn’t matter as much as “quality does” to these people.
-In fact, if the prices were any lower, there would be a problem with incongruity.
+Our market was people who really care about what they put in their body.
+Price doesn’t matter to them as much as quality.
+In fact, if the prices were any lower, there would be a problem with incongruity in an affluent market.

-Another thing to note here is: People that love and want quality are NOT interested in “Discounts” and “Deals”.
-They want quality and are happy and willing to pay for it.
+Another thing to note here is: People that love and want quality are NOT interested in Discounts and Deals.
+They want quality and are happy and more than willing to pay for it.

 Jane and I discussed this at length already.
 She gets it and is in full agreement.
 There is No incongrinuity and she now knows who her main audience is.
-They are the majority of the new “hip” folks moving into the area.
+They are the majority of the new hip folk moving into the area.

 This little campaign took all of 5-6 hours to execute has taken Jane’s daily gross from $50-100 per day and moved it up to $350+ per day.
 Saturday was a heavy hitting $750 day.
-We hit her ROI.
+We hit her ROI times three (300%).

 So what did I do?

-I trained the girls on some light “push and pull” techniques to softly engage people.
-Their leading line initially started with a smiley, “Hello…” I knew this wouldn’t work more than 50% of the time.
-So I waited for them to figure it out for themselves.
+I trained the girls on some light push and pull NLP techniques to softly engage people.
+Their leading line that they wanted to try was a smiley, “Hello…” I knew this wouldn’t work only 50% of the time.
+So I waited for them to hit a 50/50 mark which didn’t take too long until they felt defeated.
+I’d also let them figure it out for themselves.
 When they asked what would be better, I said: “A better leading line would be ‘I Scream….'”.

 They immediately saw a very different response from people once they started using it.
 You could hear people yelling back “… You Scream, We all scream for Ice Cream!“.